bwarren2/objective_impeachment/PITCHME.md

 ##### The Solution

-I pulled together a bunch of sources to paint the big picture as best I understand it; call it "journalism".
+I pulled together a bunch of sources to paint the big picture as best I understand it.

-We've watched movies before, so I know we can consider a thing on its own terms then evaluate after.
+We've watched movies before, so I know we can consider a thing on its own terms then critique after.

 ( I'll love you no matter what. <3 )

 Note:

 (Read the slide.)

+---

+### This video

+**Part 1.
+The impeachment case on Bribery/Abuse of Power: events, testimony, and timeline** Part 2.
+Analysis of events
+Part 3.
+Republican Counterarguments
+Part 4.
+How this relates to us

+Later editions might cover new information and the other allegation, Obstruction of Congress.

+Note:

 ---